victorcaquilpan/Tutorial-DPC-AIML/README.md

 * Option of running in multiple GPUs
 * Max. default storage of 1TB (you can ask Hui to get more temporal storage)
 * Internet connection (great for recording the logs in real time - try [Wandb](https://wandb.ai/) 😀)
+* You can execute either Python or R scripts

 Cluster Composition